DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 ### 1. Start Minikube

-- Start Minikube with sufficient reources:
+- Start Minikube with sufficient resources:

   ```
   minikube start --cpus 6 --memory 8GB
   ```

-  The kubectl context is automatically set to point to the created minikube cluster.
+  The kubectl context is automatically set to point to the created Minikube cluster.

 - Check your environment: